keboola/connection-docs/components/use-cases/ecommerce/ecommerce.md

 ### Google Sheets

-{: .image-popup}
 ![Google Sheets Destination](/components/use-cases/ecommerce/-----------------------------.png)

 Authorize your Google account.

 Duplicate the sheet into your Google Drive and paste the file ID back to Keboola Connection.
-It’s needed for correct mapping in your duplicated Google sheet.
+It is needed for correct mapping in your duplicated Google sheet.

 *Note: We are working on automatization.
 In the future, you won't have to duplicate the sheet by yourself, we will do that for you.*